arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ## Overview

-The Opta™ features industrial-grade hardware with rich connectivity options providing scalability, and the Arduino PLC IDE software enriches the experience by bringing the most out of the Opta™ for solid field deployments.
-The Opta™ offers Modbus protocols and it can be implemented effortlessly using the Arduino PLC IDE.
+The Opta™ features industrial-grade hardware with rich connectivity options providing scalability, and the Arduino PLC IDE software enriches the experience by bringing the most out of the Opta™ for robust field deployments.
+The Opta™ offers Modbus protocols and can be implemented effortlessly using the Arduino PLC IDE.

 The Modbus TCP is one of the protocols available within Opta™.
 In this tutorial, you will learn how to implement Modbus TCP based communication between two Opta™ devices using Arduino PLC IDE.